cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 # 11/1

 Damn, lots of hardware issues last night after all.
 Many jobs suddenly die.
 I _think_ it's because I'm running out of memory, as it happens when lots of jobs are running and also tends to happen for multi much more easily.
 I don't know for sure though.
 Might need to enable swap space, as it seems for the most part memory is not used up.

+I might just need to do a more serious profile of memory usage.
+Memory use suddenly exploding when fitting RBF.
+TODO: Investigate memory scaling of this kind of model.

 # 10/31